 The USA saw us experiencing reverse culture shock in its first world after almost two years in Latin America.
 Undoubtedly, we sampled some highlights of California, Arizona, Utah and Colorado before flying home to England for Christmas 2015.
 Back to the Baja Peninsula and Arizona, dipped into Nevada, California again, got a taste of Oregon, where we then took a whirlwind week off with friends in Washington and into Canada.

 March 2017 saw us leave Alberta with heavy hearts and reunite with the “Fishhook Fatties” in Southcentral Alaska.
 Vigorously over breaking bread and beer, to boot.
-Spring has sprung and we’re now back in Juneau, Southeast Alaska for a bit.
-Beyond that, stay tuned folks!
+Spring has sprung and we’ve spent the summer in Juneau, Southeast Alaska to get wide-eyed on whales, photograph the bears (the brown coloured black ones and black coloured brown ones) and the baldies (just the raptor variety).
+Canada beckons once again (the U.S. visa has expired until 2018) and beyond that, stay tuned folks!

 Months on a container ship: 1

 Miles: 53,000 for Lisa, 57,000 miles for Jason

 Lisa’s motorcycles: Formerly Pearl (2001 BMW F650GS clocking 49,585 miles in Lisa’s care) and currently Mr Jangles (Suzuki DR650)

 Miles on Lisa’s original front tyre: 31,000 (A Heidenau K60 Scout)

 New tyres: 12

 Chain & sprockets: 4

 Rear shocks: 3